Motorcycle/Moped Riding Course

 It is NOT designed as a substitute for the Motorcycle Rider Course.
 The objective of ERC is to teach experienced motorcyclists to ride safely; to provide the student with the mental skills necessary for on street riding; and to provide the student with the physical skills identified as lacking in the accident involved motorcyclist.
 It is informative, fun and a method wherein experienced riders can share their knowledge and skills with other experienced riders.

-Students MUST have their own motorcycle, a valid motorcycle endorsement on their license and proof of insurance to qualify for this class.
+A student MUST have their own motorcycle, a valid drivers license or state issued permit, and proof of insurance to qualify for this class.
 The ERC increases skills in: maximum cornering stability and control; maximizing and controlling traction; hard breaking in a straight line and in a curve where you have less traction: swerving to avoid obstacles; and spotting critical traffic problems early and reducing the risk.

 All classes take place on Sundays from 9 a.m. to 5 p.m.